ksahlin/BESST/README.md

 BESST
 ========

 BESST is a package for scaffolding genomic assemblies.
-It contains several modules for e.g. building a "contig graph" from available information, obtaining scaffolds from this graph, and accurate gap size information (based on GapEst http://www.ncbi.nlm.nih.gov/pubmed/22923455).
-BESST is described in http://www.biomedcentral.com/1471-2105/15/281 For installation, see docs/INSTALL.md.
+It contains several modules for e.g. building a "contig graph" from available information, obtaining scaffolds from this graph, and accurate gap size information (based on GapEst [1]).
+BESST is first described in [2] and a paper describing later improvements is forthcoming.

+For installation, see docs/INSTALL.md.
 Manual is found in docs/MANUAL.md.

+Please cite [2] and later manuscripts when using BESST!

+1. Sahlin K, Street N, Lundeberg J, Arvestad L (2012) "Improved gap size estimation for scaffolding algorithms."
+Bioinformatics 28(17), 2215-2222 [Link](http://bioinformatics.oxfordjournals.org/content/28/17/2215.long)
+2. Sahlin K, Vezzi F, Nystedt B, Lundeberg J, Arvestad L (2014) "BESST--efficient scaffolding of large fragmented assemblies."
+BMC Bioinformatics 15, 281 [Link](http://www.biomedcentral.com/1471-2105/15/281)

 INSTALLATION